webhintio/hint/packages/configuration-progressive-web-apps/README.md

-# sonarwhal's recommended progressive web apps configuration (`@sonarwhal/configuration-progressive-web-apps`)
+# webhint's recommended progressive web apps configuration (`@hint/configuration-progressive-web-apps`)

-This packages is a `sonarwhal`'s configuration package to use for checking progressive web apps (PWAs).
+This packages is a `webhint`'s configuration package to use for checking progressive web apps (PWAs).

 This package will automatically install all the missing dependencies.